Mercantilism: Origins

 The term "mercantile system" was used by its foremost critic, Adam Smith, but Mirabeau (1715–1789) had used "mercantilism" earlier.
 Mercantilism functioned as the economic counterpart of the older version of political power: divine right of kings and absolute monarchy.

-Scholars debate over why mercantilism dominated economic ideology for 250 years.
-One group, represented by Jacob Viner, sees mercantilism as simply a straightforward, common-sense system whose logical fallacies remained opaque to people at the time, as they simply lacked the required analytical tools.
+Scholars debate why mercantilism dominated economic ideology for 250 years.
+One group, represented by Jacob Viner, sees mercantilism as simply a straightforward, common-sense system whose logical fallacies remained opaque to people at the time.
+This, he argues, was because people lacked the necessary analytical tools.

 The second school, supported by scholars such as Robert B. Ekelund, portrays mercantilism not as a mistake, but rather as the best possible system for those who developed it.
 This school argues that rent-seeking merchants and governments developed and enforced mercantilist policies.
 Merchants benefited greatly from the enforced monopolies, bans on foreign competition, and poverty of the workers.
 Governments benefited from the high tariffs and payments from the merchants.
 Whereas later economic ideas were often developed by academics and philosophers, almost all mercantilist writers were merchants or government officials.

 Monetarism offers a third explanation for mercantilism.
 European trade exported bullion to pay for goods from Asia, thus reducing the money supply and putting downward pressure on prices and economic activity.
 The evidence for this hypothesis is the lack of inflation in the British economy until the Revolutionary and Napoleonic Wars, when paper money came into vogue.

 A fourth explanation lies in the increasing professionalisation and technification of the wars of the era, which turned the maintenance of adequate reserve funds (in the prospect of war) into a more and more expensive and eventually competitive business.

 Mercantilism developed at a time of transition for the European economy.
 Isolated feudal estates were being replaced by centralized nation-states as the focus of power.
 Technological changes in shipping and the growth of urban centers led to a rapid increase in international trade.
 Mercantilism focused on how this trade could best aid the states.
 Another important change was the introduction of double-entry bookkeeping and modern accounting.
 This accounting made extremely clear the inflow and outflow of trade, contributing to the close scrutiny given to the balance of trade.
-Of course, the impact of the discovery of America cannot be ignored.
 New markets and new mines propelled foreign trade to previously inconceivable volumes, resulting in "the great upward movement in prices" and an increase in "the volume of merchant activity itself".